 Who doesn’t love brunch?
 Not only will you likely save money on your venue rental for a daytime celebration, but your food costs will likely be less as well.
 We can’t think of anything better than a beautiful brunch celebration with mimosas!

-Skip the open bar, offer signature cocktails instead.
+20. Skip the open bar, and offer signature cocktails instead.

 If you’re worried about bar costs busting your budget, consider offering a few signature cocktails instead of a full open bar.
+Do cocktail hour the savvy way by choosing a favorite drink of you and your partner to serve your guests.
 Alcohol costs can easily get out of control, so this is a great way to offer your guests libations without going overboard.

 Consider renting or crafting a display cake but serve your guests slices of a simple sheet cake to save money.
 Sheet cake will taste just as delicious but won’t need as much work to decorate, therefore saving you money!

-If you’re looking for ways to cut costs, consider skipping the personalized favors.
-Tchotchkes and knicknacks are often a waste of money and end up in the trash.
+If you’re looking for ways to cut costs, consider skipping personalized favors.
+Tchotchkes and knickknacks are often a waste of money and end up in the trash.
 If anything, consider making something simple and edible to avoid a large cost.

 Renting a limousine to transport the bridal party or to deliver you and your partner home at the end of the wedding day is an unnecessary expense.
 Have a family member or friend drive you, or consider taking an Uber or Lyft!